johndolacjr/Dolac_Daily_Tasker/README.md

 Red means yoru tasks are due
 Green means you still have time to complete you tasks.

+See how to use this by following the link: https://raw.githubusercontent.com/johndolacjr/Dolac_Daily_Tasker/main/Images/Daily%20Tasker%20How%20To.png

 ## Link to Daily Tasker
 https://johndolacjr.github.io/Dolac_Daily_Tasker/